by Andrea M. Darcy

 A counsellor or a psychotherapist – which one do you need?
 It’s one of the most popular questions asked when people decide to seek therapy.

-The professional accrediting bodies for therapists in the UK show how closely related these professions are, with one even called the British Association for Counsellors and Psychotherapists (BACP).
-The other professional body, the UK Council for Psychotherapy (UKCP), is welcoming of “Psychotherapeutic counsellors” as members.
+The professional accrediting bodies for therapists in the UK show how closely related these professions are.
+One is even called the British Association for Counsellors and Psychotherapists (BACP).
+The other professional body, the UK Council for Psychotherapy (UKCP), is welcoming of “psychotherapeutic counsellors” as members.